TheSLinux-forks/myquartz-scim2uim/src/README.md

 6. Sort the file `Telex.txt.in` by using the script `sort`
 7. Transfer the last output to `Telex.txt.in`.

+If you are adding new set of combinations to the table, you may not edit the file `Telex.txt.in` directly because it is hard to locate your changes after the file is sorted.
+You may create a temporary file `my-changes` where you put your new entries.
+By appending this file to the original file `Telex.txt.in` and using `git reset` to restore the file `Telex.txt.in` if there is something wrong, you are able to have your original set of new entries `my-changes`.

 Here is a sample session.
 Please don't blindly copy and execute the following commands because they may hurt your system.
 You may take a look at the sample `Makefile` (again, please don't blindy use that file).